AT&T Business TOBR Help att.com/tobr

 No. A Transfer PIN is for porting your number to another carrier.
 TOBR is for moving a line between AT&T accounts.

-If you’re an AT&T Business client working with me and it is a business-to-business TOBR, yes.
-I can handle the process end to end.
+If you are an AT&T Business customer working with me and it is a business-to-business TOBR, I can help move the process along.

 What if a personal or consumer account is involved?

-If you’re not my business client or a consumer account is involved, use att.com/tobr.
+If you are not my business client or a consumer account is involved, use att.com/tobr.

 Contact Curtis MatthewsFast start: send the business name, the line or lines to move, and the receiving account email.